nevillegrech/gigahorse-toolchain/README.md

 Gigahorse can also be used in "bulk analysis" mode, by replacing <contracts> by a directory filled with contracts.

 ## Running Gigahorse Manually (for development purposes)
-To use this framework for development purposes (e.g., writing security analyses), you an understanding of the analysis pipeline will be helpful.
+To use this framework for development purposes (e.g., writing security analyses), an understanding of the analysis pipeline will be helpful.
 This section describes one common use case --- that of visualizing the CFG of the lifted IR.
 The pipeline will consist of the manual execution of following three steps:

 1. Fact generation
 2. Run decompiler.dl using Souffle